🔍 공개 퀴즈 검색

 3. Heat to light

-4. Light energy to chemical energy ✓
+4. Light to chemical energy ✓

 Photosynthesis equation reactants: